What expenses can I claim on my tax return?

 A few examples of typical moving expenses:

-- Meals and accommodation during the move (drive) to the new home
+- Meals during the travel to your new home

 A lot more information on this topic >> here << on the homepage of the CRA.